-CPR’s various initiatives on the state and national level seek to advance legal capacity, and realize the goal of the Americans with Disabilities Act “to assure equality of opportunity, full participation, independent living, and economic self-sufficiency” for individuals with disabilities.
+CPR’s various initiatives on the state and national level seek to advance legal capacity and realize the goal of the Americans with Disabilities Act “to assure equality of opportunity, full participation, independent living, and economic self-sufficiency” for individuals with disabilities.

-CPR has been working with the American Bar Association and various state and national stakeholder groups to reform guardianship laws and establish guardianship standards that include mandatory training for guardians.
-Other efforts are focused on capacity determinations, due process rights, alternatives to guardianship, and the restoration of rights for people with disabilities, and informed choice.
+CPR has worked with the American Bar Association and various state and national advocacy groups to reform guardianship laws and establish guardianship standards that include mandatory training for guardians.
+Other efforts have focused on capacity determinations, due process rights, alternatives to guardianship, the restoration of rights for people with disabilities, and informed choice.
 CPR served as a voting delegate at the Fourth National Guardianship Summit, where leaders in the field adopted key recommendations for reforms in these areas.

-- Robert D. Fleischner, Advance Directives for People with Mental Illness: A Survey of State Law, 4 Psychology, Public Policy Law 788 (1998)
+- Robert D. Fleischner, Advance Directives for Mental Health Care: An Analysis of State Statutes, 4 Psychol.
+Pub.
+Pol’y & L. 788 (1998).

-- Robert D. Fleischner and Dara Shur, Representing Clients Who May Have “Diminished Capacity”: Ethics Issues, 41 Clearinghouse Rev. J. of Poverty L. & Pol’y 346 (2007)
+- Robert D. Fleischner and Dara L. Shur, Representing Clients Who Have or May Have “Diminished Capacity”: Ethics Issues, 41 Clearinghouse Rev. 346 (2007).

-In Massachusetts, CPR was part of a committee sponsored by the Massachusetts and Boston Bar Associations and the Probate and Family Court to reform the state’s guardianship and estate statutes using the Uniform Probate Code as a model.
-Article V of the Massachusetts Uniform Probate Code drafted over several years and finally enacted in 2009, promotes limited guardianships over plenary (full) guardianships and provides important due process protections to people at risk of or under guardianship or conservatorship.
+In Massachusetts, CPR was part of a committee, sponsored by the Massachusetts and Boston Bar Associations and the Probate and Family Court, which ultimately led to the enactment of Article V of the Massachusetts Uniform Probate Code in 2009.
+Article V promotes limited guardianships over plenary (full) guardianships and provides important due process protections to people at risk of or under guardianship or conservatorship.
 In addition, Article V explicitly states that guardianship should be a last resort, sought only after less restrictive alternatives, such as health care advance directives and durable powers of attorney, are deemed inappropriate.
 CPR was an active participant in a committee appointed by the Chief Judge of the Probate Court to implement the new statute.
 The Court promulgated new rules, issued dozens of new forms and trained hundreds of judges, court staff, and attorneys.